POLICY HUB

 Marine Parks

-Governments have consistently over the past 15 years taken what we call ‘terrestrial’ based paradigms - national parks - and overlaid them to the marine environment in the name of conservation.
+Governments have consistently over the past 15 years taken what we call ‘terrestrial’ based paradigms - national parks - and laid them over the marine environment all called the process conservation.
 We explore the policy environment and provide some rather unique insights.

 CLICK - PRELIMINARY BRIEF